worlpaker/Bloggers-website/README.md

 ### Manual installation of packages

->pip install Django

->pip install django-crispy-forms

->pip install pillow

->pip install django-ckeditor
+>pip install Django django-crispy-forms pillow django-ckeditor

 - **NOTE** If you want to use registration with social media install django auth social.